 When a company distributes shares in a subsidiary to the public while retaining ownership to some extent, it is known as a Partial Spin-off.
 Once the spun-off unit or the subsidiary becomes publicly traded, we can determine the market value of the investment of the parent company in the subsidiary.

 If we subtract the intrinsic value of the subsidiary from the intrinsic value of the shares, we can arrive at the value of core operations of the parent, also known as the Stub

 Split offs: A distant cousin of Spin off

-We spoke enough about Spin-offs so now let us also shed some light on Split off, a distant cousin of Spin-off.
-Conceptually both are forms of divestiture, but there are differences between the corporate structures reorganizes themselves.
-Split-off means restructuring an existing corporate structure in which the stock of a business unit or a subsidiary is transferred to the shareholders of the parent company in lieu for stock in the latter.
-While on the other hand in Spin-off stocks in subsidiary are distributed to all existing shareholders just like the dividend.
+We spoke enough about Spin-offs, so now let us also shed some light on Split off, a distant cousin of Spin-off.
+Conceptually both are forms of divestiture, but there are differences between the corporate structures that reorganize themselves.
+Split-off means restructuring an existing corporate structure in which the stock of a business unit or a subsidiary is transferred to the shareholders of the parent company in lieu of stock in the latter.
+While on the other hand, in Spin-off stocks in a subsidiary are distributed to all existing shareholders, just like the dividend.

 In a split-off, the parent company gives a Tender offer to its shareholders to exchange their shares for new shares of a subsidiary.
 This tender offer usually gives a premium in order to encourage existing shareholders to go for the offer.
 This privilege of “premium” tells why split-offs usually end up being oversubscribed.